VCFX_phase_checker¶

 - It contains no unphased separators ("/")

 The tool outputs only those variant lines where all sample genotypes meet these criteria.
-Lines that don't meet these criteria are skipped, and warnings are written to standard error.
+Lines that don't meet these criteria are skipped, and warnings are written to standard error (unless -q is specified).

 Output¶